CANADA

 UN peacekeeping statistics

-Statistics published by UN Peacekeeping for May 2023, show that almost one-third of uniformed personnel deployed by Canada to UN missions are women:
+Statistics published by UN Peacekeeping for March 2024, show that just less than 30% of uniformed personnel deployed by Canada to UN missions are women:

 Women’s role in peacekeeping